GENERAL DENISTRY

 Sealants

-Sealants are typically applied to children’s teeth as a preventive measure against tooth decay after the permanent teeth have erupted.
+Moreover, sealants are typically applied to children’s teeth as a preventive measure against tooth decay after the permanent teeth have erupted.
 However, adults can also receive sealants on healthy teeth.
 It is more common to seal “permanent” teeth rather than “baby” teeth, but every patient has unique needs, and your dentist will recommend sealants on a case-by-case basis.

 Sealants last from three to five years, but it is fairly common to see adults with sealants still intact from their childhood.
-A dental sealant only provides protection when it is fully intact, so if your sealants come off, let your dentist know, and schedule an appointment for your teeth to be re-sealed.
+Lastly, a dental sealant only provides protection when it is fully intact, so if your sealants come off, let your dentist know, and schedule an appointment for your teeth to be re-sealed.

 Veneers